 Travel Horror Story #3: From Heaven to Hell -- One of Our Worst Travel Days

 We met Kara and Nate, an adorable couple from Nashville, in our scuba course on the island of Koh Tao.
 They are currently hopping around the globe and sharing their experiences through daily vlog videos that they post each night.
 Check out their YouTube channel to see what day-to-day life is like as a long-term traveler.
 Which, as we explained, has some ups and downs.

 Come along for the ride as they share one of their worst travel days.
 It starts out with a business class flight and lounge access (so posh!), but quickly makes a turn for the worst.
 You’ll see what I mean when I say, “Travel days are the worst!”.

 Japanese Capsule Hotel Nightmare

 Can't get enough of Nate and Kara?
-Check out their experience saying in a Japanese Capsule Hotel.
+Check out their experience staying in a Japanese Capsule Hotel in Tokyo.
 It wasn't quite what they were expecting...

 Travel Horror Story #4: Not Your Dream Island Vacation

 Lucy Mugford, a junior at Marquette University (and my beautiful cousin!), has spent the past semester studying abroad in Madrid, Spain.
 While most days are bliss (check out her Instagram and her blog and you’ll know what I mean), she shares one very stressful experience that’ll make you wonder what in the world you’d do in her situation!

 After an incredible spring break week traveling Italy with two friends, one friend and I decided to top off the trip by spending the last two days in Malta.
 We were picturing lounging on the beach, soaking in some sun and much needed R&R. However, Malta turned out to be the opposite.
 After dinner and going out to an Irish pub, meeting some cool New Zealanders, and another bar, we headed home to our villa.